 The notable howl is described as eerie, violent and loud.
 A mixture between several creatures but none specific enough to know its true origins.

 These creatures are typically a bear sized being, with a thick and stocky build.
 It’s covered with black shaggy hair, and in some reports has prominent horns near their ears.
 This “Howler” has glowing red eyes and the cry of a wolf’s howl, elk’s bugle, and the laugh of a hyena.
 Often some sightings claim this creature is a large ‘’cat-like’’ monster, but the size of a bear.
 Still have shaggy hair, but the tan color of a mountain lion or puma.
 This version does not come with horns, however.
 Also the “cat” version of the Howler as orangey-red glowing eyes, but the growl of a big cat rather than a true howl.

-This creature has origin tales from Arkansas to Missouri and back, all pointing to the 1800s as its true origin date.
-Many believe this was a hoax to fool the cyrtid community from early American folklore, while others have determined the Howlers real.
+This creature has origin tales from Arkansas to Missouri, Oklahoman and Northern Texas and back, all pointing to the 1800s as its true origin date.
+Many believe this was a hoax to fool the cyptid community from early American folklore, while others have determined the Howlers real.
 Some claim this is a lost branch of the mountain lion line mix with and unknown ‘big cat’ breed.
 This missing link from Howler to a big cat has scientists scrambling to match the species and close this unknown link.

 Mythology and Lore

 Some legends state the Howler to be a growling demon stalking its prey across the country or mountainsides.
 Others report the Howler appearing in the distance just for a look at the passer-byes before disappearing again.
 The 1800s versions of the Howler telltale of people being attacked and killed; while recent tales to match.
 Most sightings have become passive walk byes with some strange howling or growling.